FinneganThompson/CSCI1300Project3/gameNotes.md

 Display map
 Display action menu
 for normal spaces:
-	-move (20% chance fullness drops 1 point) -investigate (50% chance fullness drops 1 point unless fought monster) -find key
+	- move (20% chance fullness drops 1 point)
+	- investigate (50% chance fullness drops 1 point unless fought monster)
+		- find key
-		-find treasure
+		- find treasure
-		-find random monster
+		- find random monster
-	-pick a fight
+	- pick a fight
-	-cook and eat
+	- cook and eat
-	-give up
+	- give up

 for npc spaces
-	-move
+	- move
-	-speak to npc
+	- speak to npc
-		-if complete puzzle can sell
+		- if complete puzzle can sell
-		-if not complete will sommon monster
+		- if not complete will sommon monster
-		-space changes to explored no matter what
+		- space changes to explored no matter what
-	-give up
+	- give up

 for room spaces
-	-move
+	- move
-	-open the door
+	- open the door
-		-if monster is defeated 60% of misfortune
+		- if monster is defeated 60% of misfortune
-		-if does not defeat monster consequences (key is lost, 40% chance of misfortune) -give up
+		- if does not defeat monster consequences (key is lost, 40% chance of misfortune)
+	- give up

 Use functions to remove room or npc as needed